Iqbalm1995/app-management-fe/README.md

 ---

-## 🎯 **NEW: Project Kanban System (December 2024)**
+## 🎯 **Project Kanban System (December 2024)**

 ### ✨ **Overview**
 The Project Kanban is a specialized kanban board that displays tasks filtered by project ID only, with dynamic task board configuration loading based on each task's individual backlog relationship.
+Features modern UI design, comprehensive filtering, and real-time task management.

 ### 🏗️ **Architecture**